cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

    - *Core dependencies* are required by users running your code, and typically consist of third-party libraries imported by your package.
      When your package is distributed,
-     the package metainfo includes these dependencies,
+     the `package metadata`_ includes these dependencies,
      allowing tools like pip_ to automatically install them alongside your package.

    - *Development dependencies* are only required by developers working on your code.